Ontario Accident Benefits: Income Replacement Benefits

 If you are over the age of 65, income replacement benefits are paid up to 208 weeks.
 If you turn 65 while receiving income replacement benefits, the benefit is converted to a lifetime pension at a reduced rate.

 The laws surrounding income replacement benefits in Ontario can be confusing.
-It is always best that you consult an Ottawa personal injury lawyer to answer any questions you may have.
+It is always best to consult a personal injury lawyer to answer any questions you may have.